RAINFOREST TRIP '97

 We stayed in a caravan overnight,

-(It was Genny's first time in a caravan, and, boy was she exited).
+(It was Genny's first time in a caravan, and,

 The next morning we were woken by a chorus of birds greeting the rising sun.